moodboom/rad-scripts/README.md

 # rad-scripts
-Easy semantic versioning of git repositories, along with other rapid app dev tools.
+Easily add semantic versioning to all your git repositories, and integrate the versioning into your apps.

-usage: rad [command]
+Usage: rad [command]

 The rad-scripts mantra:
    Every time you post code, you should tag it with a new semantic version